Athens County Together (ACT)

 Practical Guides are an optional tool for you to use to help guide your planning process.
 These can be worked on individually, collectively as a team, or both.
 Each team will decide what works best.
 The practical guide has exercises to complete.
 A completed practical guide will outline project(s) from ideation to implementation plan development.
-The Team will submit one fully completed Team Guide as a funding request to the Athens County Planning Department.

 Example models of team participation:

 - The team completes registration with the Athens County Planning Department.
-Each team member is provided a hard and electronic copy of the Practical Guide.
+Each team member is provided an electronic copy of the Practical Guide.
 Each team member completes Lesson 1 (Building your Team) and Lesson 2 (Community Knowledge) prior to the team’s first meeting.
 Team members bring their guides (Lessons 1 & 2 complete) to the team meeting and collectively create the Team’s Guide, based on the information exchanged with team members.
 The team then agrees to complete lesson 3 individually and use a meeting to discuss and record information in the Team’s Guide at next month’s meeting.

 - Team completes registration with Athens County Planning Department.
-Each team member is provided a hard and electronic copy of the Practical Guide.
+Each team member is provided an electronic copy of the Practical Guide.
 The Team agrees to meet the second Tuesday of each month and work through the Practical Guide as a group.
 The Team watches videos, takes the quiz, and completes Lesson 1 of the Team’s Master Guide as a group.